SaleemLab/si_lab/README.md

 # Batch Processing in Background
-For batch processing, copy si_pipeline.py and modify the specified animal and date Before you run it in python, please enter the following command line on Beast:
+Before you run it in python, please enter the following command line on Beast:

-`ulimit -n 4096`
+`ulimit -n 10000`

 The waveform extraction process sometimes opens too many files and Linux has a default limit of 1024.

-For testing, do the following(remember to change the mouse and date in 'si_pipeline_beast.py' or 'si_pipeline_godzilla.py'):
+When you are in the terminal, activate the spikeinterface environment:

 `cd si_lab`

 `conda activate si_env`

-You should see (si_env) lab@saleem07: in your terminal.
+You should see **(si_env) lab@saleem07:** in your terminal.

-`ipython`

-`run si_pipeline_beast.py`

-For background processing:

-`nohup python si_pipeline_beast.py&`
+Open ***all_in_one_xxx.sh*** shell script on github repo corresponding to the machine you will use.

+First modify the pre-set variables, mouse, dates, save_date, kilosort versions, number of probes in the github repo.

+Push your modifications and pull on the linux machines:

+`git pull`

+Now you can run the shell script in si_lab repo:

+`chmod +x all_in_one_godzilla.sh
+all_in_one_godzilla.sh > output.log 2> error.log`

-You can check the messages/errors of the script in the ouput file.
-Please kill the process when you finish
+You can check the messages/errors of the script in the ouput + error files.
+Please kill the process when you finish.

 # Jupyter Notebook - Live Processes with Plotting
 On Beast: